bilelmoussaoui/Hardcode-Tray/README.md

 - `--theme`

-You can fix your hardcoded icons using another theme than the default one.
+You can fix your hardcoded icons using a different theme than the default one.
 ```bash
 hardcode-tray --theme Numix --only dropbox
 ```